 Membership is open to everyone!

 CASA holds it's regular board meeting the first Monday of every month at 11:30 am in the Classroom A of the Lawrenceburg Community Center at 423 Walnut Street, Lawrenceburg, IN and the executive committee meets the same day at 10:00 am.
-Both meetings are opened to the public unless otherwise noted.
+Both meetings are open to the public unless otherwise noted.
+Dearborn county casa operates under the indiana public access law. to learn more click here